johansenja/qdocs/README.md

 # Qdocs

 Qdocs is a very lightweight language intelligence server, which provides runtime information about constants and methods.
+Note that this is not a full-on "langauge server" implementing LSP, but a quick and lightweight way of finding information.
 It currently supports:

 - Providing detailed information about instance and singleton methods for Ruby constants (eg. Classes and Modules)
 - Querying a constant's instance and singleton methods by regular expression, returning the methods whose names match the given pattern